kixe/Multisite/README.md

 - Do not worry about page naming.
 The root page is defined via ID.
 - Full multilanguage support
 - take in account `$template->slashUrl` settings
-- take in account `LanguageSupportPagenames::useHomeSegment` settings
+- take in account `LanguageSupportPageNames::useHomeSegment` settings
 - Fallback to default 404 page if custom 404 is not set
 - Throws exception in case of misconfiguration
 - Access of pages residing inside a MultisitePageTree for other domains other than the corresponding domain is disallowed except for superuser.